How to Increase Cold Email Responses by 25%

 A call-to-action (CTA) is a powerful way to encourage recipients to open your email.

-By including a CTA in your subject line, you’re giving recipients a reason to want to read your email.
+Including a CTA in your subject line gives recipients a reason to want to read your email.

-For example, if you’re offering a free e-book, you could include a CTA like “Download our free e-book on cold emailing.“
+For example, offering a free e-book could include a CTA like “Download our free e-book on cold emailing.

 Subject Lines Should Be More Personal